 -Never consider payment before first verifying VIN, VRC and official ID of seller and verify the address of the seller against the VRC and take a test-drive of vehicle.
 Don’t do transactions in cash.

 Various online scams also continue to operate.
 One of these is the “deposit scam” where a fake seller offers vehicles at knocked-down prices.
 Seller requests buyer to deposit money in a bank account in order to release the vehicle.
 There are various versions of the scam but all involve a seller looking for money to be deposited.
 In all cases the seller does not have the vehicle.
 Often, the vehicle is actually legitimately offered for sale, by a legitimate seller, on a different website.
 The fake seller will cut and paste photos from the legitimate ad and create a false advertisement.

 -Common sense prevails.
 Never deposit money into a bank account on the request of a seller of a vehicle – without first going through all of the various steps mentioned earlier.

 The purchase of a car is a major transaction and for some it may be your first time, or, it may have been years since you last entered the market.
 So the transaction may seem unfamilar to you.
 It’s important to first verify all documentation, before considering payment, and keep the transaction at arm’s length – in other words don’t be too trusting of the other party – make sure everything is right before handing over your money or accepting that bank-draft.
-Unfortunately scams – even obvious ones – continue to exist because people fall for them.
+Unfortunately car scams in Ireland – even obvious ones – continue to exist because people fall for them.